Shyl0214/Procodrr-Node.js/section-4-fundamentals-of-nodejs/07_File-System-in-nodejs/readme.md

 console.log(fileContent);
 ```

-### B. readFile() with a Callback — Asynchronous (Non-blocking)
+### B. readFile() with a Call-back — Asynchronous (Non-blocking)

 - Runs in the background.
 - Doesn't block the main thread.
-- Uses a callback function to handle results.
+- Uses a call-back function to handle results.
-- Can lead to callback hell in complex scenarios.
+- Can lead to call-back hell in complex scenarios.

 **Example:**